1. Statement

 Ashbourne recognises the value of praise and encouragement.
 Positive reinforcement helps engage and motivate students to continue to do their best and take a lead in their own achievements.

-Ashbourne holds Autumn and Spring Honour Rolls to award students selected for their outstanding academic performance also taking into consideration attendance, work ethic and their wider contribution to the College.
+Ashbourne holds Autumn and Summer Honour Rolls for Years 10, 11 and 12, and Autumn and Leavers’ Annual Awards for Year 13.
+These awards show recognition for students’ outstanding academic performance and take into consideration attendance, work ethic and their wider contribution to the College.
 As a general rule, students must have working grades of B or above and not exceed more than five late arrivals for that term.

 The Honour Roll Committee dedicates a lot of time to assessing the eligibility of nominated students.
 They are happy, nonetheless, to reconsider the nomination of candidates who did not make the Honour Roll if the student can put forward a compelling argument to be included.
 Students wishing to have their nomination assessed should contact the Director of Studies outlining their case.

-At the end-of-year celebrations Ashbourne also holds the Annual Awards for Year 13 students.
-Gold, Silver and Bronze awards will be given out for exceptional academic performance in subjects across the eight faculties.
+At the Leavers’ Annual Awards for Year 13 students Gold, Silver and Bronze awards will be given out for exceptional academic performance in subjects across the eight faculties.
 The Heads of Sixth Form invite nominations from members of staff who then meet to discuss whether students nominated should be elected.

 7. Code of conduct